j19sch/j19sch.github.io/posts/2024/20241215-the-nine-skills-of-exploratory-testing.md

 A lot of the useful stuff comes from your notes.
 If you've made a model while testing, make a cleaned-up version of the model.
 If you've come up with test ideas, put them in a list.
 If you've found a really convenient way to do something, document it.
 If you discovered a risky area of the application or certain bugs that keep popping up, write those down somewhere.
 And crucially, share these things.
 Don't keep them for yourself.

 Perhaps more useful than any of those, is leaving behind test automation.
 What better way to capture the important things you learned, in something that anyone on the team (and your pipeline) can run.
-So it's not that you're automating the (exploratory) testing.
-Rather it's that [test automation is an output of exploratory testing](link://slug/being-intentional-about-exploratory-testing#exploratory-and-prescribed-testing).
+Test automation does not replace (exploratory) testing by automating it away.
+Rather, [test automation is output of exploratory testing](link://slug/being-intentional-about-exploratory-testing#exploratory-and-prescribed-testing).

 ---

 What do you think of these nine skills?
 Do you recognize them?
 Do you feel confident in all nine?
-Is there a tenth skill that I missed?
+Are there skills that I missed?